Search via Quantum Walk: Introduction

-\end{enumerate}\reduceitemm \end{proposition} { \begin{proof} The stopping time of \textbf{Search Algorithm~2} is the average hitting time of the set~$M$ for the Markov chain~$P$.
+{ \begin{proof} The stopping time of \textbf{Search Algorithm~2} is the average hitting time of the set~$M$ for the Markov chain~$P$.
 We may therefore take~$t$ to be a constant factor more than this hitting time.
 As mentioned before, this time is bounded above by the stopping time for the first algorithm.
 Therefore part~2 of the proposition follows from part~1.

 In the first algorithm, we may take~$t_2$ to be proportional to the average hitting time of the set~$M$ for the Markov chain~$P^{t_1}$.
-The quantity~$\lambda^*(P)$, the magnitude of the eigenvalue of~$P$ with maximum absolute value among the eigenvalues different from~$1$, is bounded by~$1 - \delta$ by hypothesis.
-The analogous quantity~$\lambda^*(P^{t_1})$ is therefore bounded by~$(1-\delta)^{t_1} \le \e^{-\delta t_1}$.
+The quantity~$\lambda(P)$ is bounded by~$1 - \delta$ by hypothesis.
+The analogous quantity~$\lambda(P^{t_1})$ is therefore bounded by~$(1-\delta)^{t_1} \le \e^{-\delta t_1}$.
 Taking~$t_1 = 1/\delta$, we get a spectral gap~$\tilde{\delta}$ of at least~$1/2$ for~$P^{t_1}$.
-We may now bound the average hitting time of~$M$ for~$P^{t_1}$ by, for example, Equation~15 in Ref.~\cite{Szegedy04} and Lemma~1 in Ref.~\cite{BroderK89} (also stated as Lemma~10 in Ref.~\cite{Szegedy04}).
+We may now bound the average hitting time of~$M$ for~$P^{t_1}$ by, for example, Equation~(15) in Ref.~\cite{Szegedy04} and Lemma~1 in Ref.~\cite{BroderK89} (also stated as Lemma~10 in Ref.~\cite{Szegedy04}).
 This bound evaluates to~$\tfrac{1}{\eps \tilde{\delta}} \le \tfrac{2}{\eps}$.
-The expression for the cost of the algorithm now follows. \end{proof} } For special classes of graph, for example for the 2-d toroidal grid, the hitting time may be significantly smaller than the generic bound~$t = \Order(1/\delta\eps)$ given in part~2 (see~\cite[Page~11, Chapter~5]{AldousF}).
+The expression for the cost of the algorithm now follows. \end{proof} } For special classes of graphs, for example for the 2-d toroidal grid, the hitting time may be significantly smaller than the generic bound~$t = \Order(1/\delta\eps)$ given in part~2 (see Ref.~\cite[Page~11, Chapter~5]{AldousF}).

-\suppress{ For non-uniform start distributions, we may bound the run-time for Algorithm~1 by Ref.~\cite[Proposition~3]{DiaconisS91}.
-Give Refs. to surveys on hitting times in other situations, etc.?}